GoogleChrome/web.dev/src/site/content/en/blog/better-youtube-web-part1/index.md

 at 4-6 seconds in some cases.
 This was substantially higher than their target of 2.5 seconds.

-{% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/uy6hO7M60rRw3bTfXTCH.png", alt="Charts of FCP and LCP showing YouTube Watch page pass rates as well as the YouTube origin", width="800", height="285" %}
+{% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/uy6hO7M60rRw3bTfXTCH.png", alt="Charts of FCP and LCP showing YouTube Watch page pass rates as well as the YouTube origin.", width="800", height="285" %}

 To identify areas for improvement, they turned to [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) to audit